 After that, though, any resemblance to high Modernism and its subtle geometry was purely incidental.
 Abstract Expressionism had taken the solid primary colors of classicism and blown them up to poster size.
 Pop Art had cooled things off still further.
-Baselitz and his peers, in contrast, took their shrill colors from German Expressionism, perhaps in the bulkier allegories of Max Beckmann.
+Baselitz and his peers, in contrast, took their shrill colors from German Expressionism, perhaps in the bulkier allegories of Max Beckmann, Beckmann in New York, and "Degenerate Art."
 Their motifs too—wide-eyed drinkers and bulky, striding peasants—trace back beyond late Modernism.
 Only the figures' solitude and incomprehension would look strange next to George Grosz's depression-era bar scenes.

-With their messy surfaces and trademark style, Neo-Expressionists seemed to dare canvas to live up to the artist's own dimensions.
+With their messy surfaces and trademark style, Neo-Expressionists seemed to dare canvas to live up to the artist's own dimensions, and they still do for Albert Oehlen and a younger generation in Germany.
 For Meyer Schapiro, the critic and historian, those who consider abstract painting inhuman must "underestimate inner life and the resources of the imagination."
 Here art conventions were held up to the resources of one man's imagination—and found wanting.
 No wonder that, in curating drawings, Baselitz has paired himself with a Mannerist.
 Then too, the artists had the temerity to reintroduce representation and overt feeling.
 And Baselitz's trademark images were indeed standing on their heads.

 The inversion marked a resistance to overt narrative traditions.
 The "art spirit" and an artist's emotional distress had grown too much more important.
 Fine painting, long centuries had taught, resembled a mirror or a lens, devices that reverse an image.
 Normal perspective heightens the ordinary viewer's subjectivity, but also calls attention to it and demystifies it.
 With Baselitz, in contrast, no one can escape the quirkiness of an artist.
 No one could escape, too, the lens-like inversions of his human eye.